Skip Navigation

 • Inflammation

-MyToolbox Genomics offers three different kits to investigate your genetics: a DNA test, an epigenetics test, and a combination of the two.
+MyToolbox Genomics offers three different options to investigate your genetics: a DNA test, an epigenetics test, and a bundle including both tests.
+The chart below shows what is and isn’t included in each option.

 16 Health Predisposition Traits